Pediatrics for the Physical Therapist Assistant - Elsevier eBook on VitalSource (Retail Access Card)

 17. Therapeutic Intervention in the Neonatal Intensive Care Unit Environment

 Appendix: Answers to Chapter Discussion Questions

-Roberta Kuchler O'Shea, PT, PhD, Assistant Professor, Physical Therapy Department, Governors State University, University Park, IL
+Roberta Kuchler O'Shea, PT, DPT, PhD, Professor, Physical Therapy Department, Governors State University, University Park, Illinois